danmurf/urlshortener/README.md

 ---

 The current environment variables are set up to work with the domain http://urlshortener.dev for local development.
 The entry point for the app is `public/index.php`.
-There is an included .htaccess which should enable mod_rewrite, or you can use the nginx equivalent.
+There is an included .htaccess (copied from Laravel) which should enable mod_rewrite, or you can use the nginx equivalent.

 The app and database settings are all stored in `.env.php`.